infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolve.md

                   r"E|𝔼", r"integral|∫"]
 ```

-# Resolve Guide
+# Re-solve Guide
-Below we show how to do efficient resolves of problems defined in `InfiniteOpt` via model predictive control of a continuous stirred tank reactor (CSTR).
+Below we show how to do efficient re-solves of problems defined in `InfiniteOpt` via model predictive control of a continuous stirred tank reactor (CSTR).
 Please refer to the
 Guide on our subsequent pages for more complete information on modeling a stand-alone problem.

 ## Preliminaries